g3rv4/g3rv4.com/_posts/2022-04-05-using-shamir-secret-sharing.md

 ```

 will open Finder on `~/secretssplitted` and there you'll see your PDFs.
-You can see examples here, I splitted a secret in 10 parts and distributed chose `3,2,2,1` for the grouping.
+You can see examples here, I splitted a secret in 10 parts and chose `3,2,2,1` for the grouping.

 * [File 1 (3 shares)](/public/secrets/group1.pdf)
 * [File 2 (2 shares)](/public/secrets/group2.pdf)